 Facing financial challenges is a part of life.
 But if you're one of the millions struggling financially due to a job loss, illness, or another event in Texas, bankruptcy can help.
 Here, you'll find an explanation of Chapters 7 and 13, checklists to help you understand the process and stay organized, and Texas's property exemption laws and filing information.

 Because we couldn't include everything in one article, you'll want to check out its companion, What You Need to Know to File for Bankruptcy.
 You'll find lots more details there.

-In most respects, filing for bankruptcy in Texas isn't any different than filing in another state.
-The bankruptcy process falls under federal law, not Texas state law, and it works by unwinding the contracts between you and your creditors—that's what gives you a fresh start.
+In most respects, filing for bankruptcy in Texas isn't different from filing in another state.
+The bankruptcy process falls under federal law, not Texas state law, and it works by unwinding the contracts between you and your creditors.
+That's what gives you a fresh start.

-But Texas's laws come into play, too, in a significant way.
+But Texas's laws come into play in a significant way.
 They determine the property you can keep in your bankruptcy case.
 You'll also need to know other filing information, which we explain after reviewing some basics.